d0k/mappedfile/README.markdown

-MappedFile
+mapped_file
 ==========

-MappedFile allows you to create a simple read-only file mapping in an object-oriented cross-platform way.
+mapped_file allows you to create a simple read-only file mapping in an object-oriented cross-platform way.
 It may be used to read *small* files completely in memory without the performance penalty of `read` syscalls.

 Usage
 -----
-MappedFile is designed to be as minimal as possible and thus easy to use.
+mapped_file is designed to be as minimal as possible and thus easy to use and to extend.
 The following example shows this by loading a shader into OpenGL.

 	GLuint shader = glCreateShader(GL_FRAGMENT_SHADER);
 	try {
-		MappedFile map("shader.frag"); // maps "shader.frag" into memory
+		mapped_file map("shader.frag"); // maps "shader.frag" into memory
-		// an exception is thrown if the file cannot be opened } catch (MappedFile::IOException e) {
+		// an exception is thrown if the file cannot be opened } catch (mapped_file::io_exception e) {
 		std::cout << e.what() << std::endl;
 		std::exit(1);
 	}
 	// map.length() gets the length in bytes of the mapped file
-	// map.ptr() returns a char pointer to the mapped data glShaderSource(shader, map.length(), map.ptr(), NULL);
+	// *map returns a char pointer to the mapped data glShaderSource(shader, map.length(), *map, NULL);
 	// the file is automatically unmapped if map goes out of scope

-If you don't want to use exceptions define `NO_EXCEPTIONS`.
-MappedFile will then call exit(1) if an error occurs.
+If you don't want to use exceptions define `NO_EXCEPTIONS`. mapped_file will then call exit(1) if an error occurs.

 Supported Operating Systems